UV radiation from the sun and from a sunbed may give you a tan, but may also harm your skin and eyes.

 DSA stays updated on research and knowledge and informs and advises on doses and effects of UV radiation on humans.

 Use of sunbeds increases the risk of getting skin cancer, and the earlier you start and the more often you use the sunbed, the greater the risk.
-Therefore, we have an 18 years age limit for using sunbeds in Norway, and as it is in several other countries.
-If you choose to use a sunbed, there are some precautions you should follow
+Therefore, we have an 18 years age limit for using sunbeds in Norway, as in several other countries.
+If you choose to use a sunbed, there are some precautions you should take.

 Norway is among the countries with the highest incidence and mortality of skin cancer in the world.
 In order to meet these challenges, the Ministry of Health and Care Services gave the Norwegian Radiation and Nuclear Safety Authority (DSA) the assignment of making and implementing a national UV and skin cancer strategy.